The Tale of the Dueling Neurosurgeons: The History of the Human Brain as Revieled by True Stories of Trauma, Madness, and Recovery

 Author Sam Kean

 If you enjoy human interest tales then The Tale of the Dueling Neurosurgeons will be right up your alley.
 Instead of describing neurological impairments, every ailment is described through a personal story involving an actual person.

-This book accomplishes what a good nonfiction book should.
+This book accomplishes what any good nonfiction book should.
 It is well researched and written by someone of authority.
 It is educational and entertaining.
 And it reads more like a fiction book than a text book.
 Author Kean uses his backgrounds in both science and journalism to create a unique book that tackles the complex nature of the brain without being bogged down with jargon.

-I highly recommend this book to anyone who’s had a slump of nonfiction.
+I highly recommend The Tale of the Dueling Neurosurgeons to anyone who’s had a slump of nonfiction.
 They can be fun and this one is proof!

 5/5 brains 🧠🧠🧠🧠🧠

 in order to keep me up to my ears in books consider using this amazon affiliate link to purchase this product. it’s at no extra cost to you and would really help me out, thank you and happy reading!